Owen Dennis

-Owen Dennis is an American director, animator, writer, producer, musician, and voice actor.
-A graduate of the Minneapolis College of Art and Design, he worked as a writer and storyboard artist on Cartoon Network's Regular Show, and is the creator of the Cartoon Network series Infinity Train and an upcoming animated series based on the video game Among Us.
+Owen Dennis (born March 13, 1987) is an American animation director, writer, producer, musician, and voice actor.
+A graduate of the Minneapolis College of Art and Design, he worked as a writer and storyboard artist on Cartoon Network's Regular Show, before creating Infinity Train for the studio in 2019 and an animated series based on the video game Among Us in 2026.

 Early life and education

 Dennis was born in Iowa and grew up in Lake Elmo, Minnesota.
-According to Dennis, he planned to leave Minnesota to pursue a career in animation at age 12, when he finished in only third place in a local county fair's computer computer generated imagery (CGI) art contest, despite the judges not awarding a first or second prize.
+According to Dennis, he planned to leave Minnesota to pursue a career in animation at age 12, when he finished in only third place in a local county fair's computer generated imagery (CGI) art contest, despite the judges not awarding a first or second prize.
 Dennis attended the Minneapolis College of Art and Design, and graduated in 2009.